ReeceGoding/Frustration-One-Year-With-R/README.md

     out to be the best way to use R, then you’re forced to admit that R is a polished turd with a fragmented community.
 Why would you ever knowingly use a polished turd?
-The popularity of the Tidyverse is possibly the strongest piece of evidence showing that not only does R suck, the community knows it.
+The popularity of the Tidyverse is possibly the strongest piece of evidence that not only does R suck, the community knows it.
 -   If base R is best ignored in favour of packages, or at least if the community thinks so, then how are you expected to actually learn R?
     When do you stop learning the base library and move on?